KILTprotocol/docs/docs/chain/fullnode.md

 :::

+### Running an Archive Node

 The compiled executable can be found in `./target/release/kilt-parachain` after the build process completes successfully.
+To run an Archive full node add the option `--pruning archive` to the command.

 ```bash
 ./target/release/kilt-parachain \